Tag: eastern league

 Baltimore vs. Hartford, 1890.

 After another mediocre season in the 1891 Connecticut State League, the Hartfords lost favor with fans and investors.
 The club disbanded and the Panic of 1893 prolonged their absence.
 Eventually, a new team surfaced in the summer of 1894.
-John Henry, Charlie Daniels, Steve Brady and his brother Jackson Brady formed the Hartford Elks.
+John M. Henry, Charlie Daniels, Steve Brady and his brother Jackson Brady formed the Hartford Elks.
 They were a semi-professional outfit backed by the Benevolent and Protective Order of Elks (Lodge #19).
 Though they featured minor league players, the club operated independently from the Connecticut State League.

 John M. Henry, Player-Manager, Hartford, 1894.